Introduction

 - ACSASS must be involved in the development of the risk assessment or the review risk assessment.

-The AFLDM will develop the case plan for the child and assist in developing the cultural plan for children living in out-of-home care.
+Where an AFLDM meeting takes place, objectives and agreed actions will be used to develop the case plan for the child.
+AFLDM can also assist in developing the cultural plan for children living in care.

 - Update the essential information categories if new information is obtained.

 - Consult with ACSASS when case planning decisions involve placement of an Aboriginal child.
-ACSASS will assist in identifying a placement for the child that complies with the Aboriginal child placement principle.
+ACSASS will assist in identifying a placement for the child that complies with the Aboriginal Child Placement Principle (s.
+13) and Further principles for placement of Aboriginal child (s.
+14).

 - Regarding placement of an Aboriginal child in out-of-home care: